-If you’re looking for a way to earn a generous amount of cash back in a short period of time, the Blue Cash Preferred cards from American Express should be on your radar.
+If you’re looking for a way to earn a generous amount of cash back in a short period of time, the Blue Cash cards from American Express should be on your radar.

-Now, new Blue Cash Preferred cardholders can earn $250 cash back when they spend $1,000 in the first three months of card membership – an increase of $50 over the previous offer.
+Now, new Blue Cash Preferred® Card from American Express members can earn $300 cash back when they spend $3,000 in the first six months of card membership (the limited time offer ends Dec.
+10, 2020) – an increase of $50 over the previous offer.

 Which card is better?

 The Blue Cash Preferred card offers a higher rewards rate than that of the Blue Cash Everyday card, as well as a more flexible welcome bonus that doesn’t require you to spend in any one category or with a specific retailer.
 These two points alone may make the Preferred card seem like the obvious choice.

 But, since the Preferred card includes a $95 annual fee after the first year, you may be wondering: Is the Preferred card really the best value long term?

 Thanks to its higher bonus cash back rate in practical categories like purchases at U.S. supermarkets and gas stations, the Blue Cash Preferred card carries a higher average rewards rate for most consumers than the Blue Cash Everyday.
 So much higher, in fact, that even with the $95 annual fee subtracted from your cash back earnings, the Blue Cash Preferred offers a better value over the no annual fee Blue Cash Everyday card.

 Based on an average consumer’s spending on gas, groceries and department stores, we estimate that you can earn a total of $718 in cash back on $15,900 in spending with the Blue Cash Preferred card in the first year.
 This takes into account the waived annual fee, the $300 welcome bonus and cash back earned in all spending categories.